Givet: Transport

 The River Meuse is navigable from the North Sea to Givet.
 The Canal de la Meuse links to the rest of the French canal network.
 The port declined after the canal was enlarged to allow 1,350 ton barges in the 1960s, but, when it was reconnected to the railway in 2013, it was still handling about 760,000 tonnes of freight a year.

 Givet is served by several main roads, including D8051 to Rocroi, formerly N51, and D949, which is the French section of Belgium's N40, linking Arlon and Mons.

+In literature

+Georges Simenon set his Maigret novel The Flemish House in Givet.
+Published first in 1932, it evokes the nature of the town at that time.